April 16, 2016 at 12:21 am (Clements Family)

 When Wayne County had been created in 1803, William A. Knight was one of five commissioners empowered by the Georgia Legislature to determine the site of the county seat in the new county, and “when it was done it was located on lands owned by Mr. Knight and by William Clements.”
 The Wayne county seat became known as Tuckersville, after resident John Tucker who served as the first postmaster there.
 (Waynesville was not officially designated as the county seat until 1829.)
 William A. Knight served as a post master after John Tucker, and William Clements served as a Wayne County road commissioner.
 Tuckersville was located somewhere north of Waynesville on the Post Road near the Buffalo Swamp, once the home and feeding grounds of herds of Georgia buffalo.
 The town disappeared from maps after 1850 and its exact location remains a mystery.
 In its first twenty years, Wayne County was slow in developing.
-According to the New Georgia Encyclopedia ”The area contained hundreds of acres of pine barrens and wiregrass country.
+William A. Knight served as the tax collector for 1806 and 1807, but no monies were returned to the state Comptroller General’s office for those years.
+According to the New Georgia Encyclopedia “The area contained hundreds of acres of pine barrens and wiregrass country.
 Much of the land was undesirable for settlement… Many of the early white settlers were families who, having lost their bids to win richer land in Baldwin or Wilkinson counties in the 1805 land lottery, settled for the isolation and less desirable land offered by Wayne County.”
 Perhaps the lack of economic development in Wayne County finally discouraged the Knights.
 For whatever reason, it appears they decided there were better opportunities in opening up a new county than remaining behind in Wayne County.

 As a member of the state Legislature, William A. Knight undoubtedly knew of the impending division of the vast Irwin County into smaller counties.
 The military road constructed by John Coffee and Thomas Swain in 1823 had opened up the south central Georgia territory to pioneer settlers (see Daniel McCranie).
 Coffee’s road, as it was soon known, passed from Jacksonville, GA through the site of present day Nashville, GA and on southward to the Florida line.